Become proficient in best practices and tools for operations and supply chain management in the age of artificial intelligence.

 Introduction to the main skills and attitudes required during the various stages of the consulting process.

-Self-awareness with regard to the requirements for the role of consultant and the consulting practice.
+Self-awareness with regard to the requirements for the role of consultants and the consulting practice.

 1. Compétences en développement organisationnel